joedski/musings/OAuth/Creating a Middleware for Handling the OAuth2 Three Legged Flow.md

 ### Consideration: Should This Actually Fail If There's No Session Object?

 Might want to at least add an option to not fail if there's no session object.
 Or maybe just allow the app implementor to specify a function there?

+### Consideration: Should Getting the Session Object be Maybe-Async?

+Currently, I assume getting the session object could be async, and so I have to assume that getting it could take awhile, and therefore I get it just once then deal with that gotten session object.
+Is this really a good way to go about it, though?
+Will any such session object actually reach the middlewares/whatever before they're fully retrieved?
+I don't think so.

+It should be fine to just make it sync, it would make things cleaner.

 ### Consideration: Refresh Tokens